 Recipe Notes

-Note 2: Cinnamon-sugar blend: Depending on how "heavy handed" you are with butter and/or cinnamon-sugar mixture, you may need a touch more or have some extra.
-If you've got extra cinnamon-sugar, add it to a bowl of microwave oatmeal!
-If the butter starts to harden before you've finished coating biscuits, just quickly microwave it again.
+Note 2: Cinnamon-sugar blend:ย Depending on how generous you are with the butter and cinnamon-sugar mixture, you might need more or have some left over.
+Extra cinnamon-sugar can be added to microwave oatmeal.
+If the butter hardens before you've finished coating the biscuits, simply microwave it again briefly.

 Calories: 570kcal | Carbohydrates: 81g | Protein: 5g | Fat: 26g | Saturated Fat: 11g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 9g | Trans Fat: 0.5g | Cholesterol: 40mg | Sodium: 700mg | Potassium: 182mg | Fiber: 2g | Sugar: 47g | Vitamin A: 482IU | Vitamin C: 0.05mg | Calcium: 61mg | Iron: 2mg